 - Mix liquid soap, baking soda and 2 capfuls of hydrogen peroxide (3% solution).

 - Soapy water and a good scrub brush.

-- Sprinkle bowl with baking soda, then drizzle with vinegar, let soak for 30 minutes and scrub with brush.
+- Sprinkle bowl with baking soda, then drizzle with vinegar or 3% solution hydrogen peroxide, let soak for 30 minutes, then brush.

 - Wipe toilet seat with hydrogen peroxide (3% solution).

 - Allow white vinegar to sit on moldy surface, then clean with hot soapy water.
 Dry thoroughly or mold will grow back.